-Next, subscribe to three “lists” we’ve set up under the ANZCA account.
+Next, subscribe to the following “lists” we’ve set up under the ANZCA account.
 A list is a curated group of Twitter accounts.

 Finally, here are some hashtags to look at.
-Hashtags (#) are used to index keywords or topics and allow users to easily follow topics they are interested in.
-This can include events, and most conferences now – including the ASM and Refresher Course Day – will have a unique hashtag.
+Hashtags (#) are used to index keywords or topics and allow users to easily follow topics they’re interested in.
+This can include events, and most conferences now – including the ASM and FPM Symposium – will have a unique hashtag.

 • #ASM22PER (the official ASM hashtag – also already up and running.
-So take a look at how people are using it)
+So take a look at how people are using it).